 Screensharing is a really useful feature you should get to grips with too.
-It could be a good way to highlight new parts of your constitution, graphs, images etc Think about what you would be wanting to show your members on a screen or in a PowerPoint presentation if this were ‘in person’ and go from there!
+It could be a good way to highlight new parts of your constitution, graphs, images etc. Think about what you would want to show your members on a screen or in a PowerPoint presentation if this were ‘in person’, and go from there!

 How you run the actual elections bit is usually referred to in your constitution and all groups do it a little differently.
 It will also depend on how you have decided to run nominations.
 Again, doublecheck your constitution before deciding on a method.
 We’ve outlined some options on how to do this online: